miguelraz/miguelraz.github.io/diary.md

     thing.cleanup();
     r
 ```

 588. Just because it has `!` at the func name doesn't mean it's a declarative macro, like `macro_rules!` and `format_args!` - just means that some source code will be replaced/changed at compile time.

 589. Declarative macros always generate valid Rust as output.

 590. `:ident`, `:ty`, `:tt` are known as `fragment types`.

 591. Macro variable identifiers existing in their own namespace => no name clashes => `hygienic`.
 Doesn't happen for Types, Modules and Functions within the call site (so that you can define them inside the macro and use them outside).

 592. Avoid `::std` paths so that macros can be used on `no_std` crates.

 593. You can escape/share identifiers with `$foo:ident`!

 594. Macros must respect import order - even in `lib.rs` so `mod foo; mod bar;` will let macros from `foo` be used in `bar`, and not vice versa.

 595. In procedural macros you can affect *how* the parsed code is generated, and aren't required to be hygienic.
-- function-like macros need `Span::call_site` and `Span::mixed_site`
+* function-like macros need `Span::call_site` and `Span::mixed_site`
-- attribute macros are like `#[test]`
+* attribute macros are like `#[test]`.
-- `#[derive]` macros add to, don't replace token trees that come after them.
+* `#[derive]` macros add to, don't replace token trees that come after them.
-- consider using the `syn` crate for macros, and using it in debug mode, and turning off features.
+* consider using the `syn` crate for macros, and using it in debug mode, and turning off features.
-- compile time pure computations sound like something good that a function-like macro can do.
+* compile time pure computations sound like something good that a function-like macro can do.
-- testing configs and middleware like logging/tracing can be a good place for attribute macros
+* testing configs and middleware like logging/tracing can be a good place for attribute macros

 596. `TokenStream` implements `Display`, which is handy for debugging!

 597. To propagate user errors like `u31` as a type, consider the `compiler_error!` macro.

 596. Async interfaces are mthods that return a `Poll`, as defined here:

 ```rust
 enum Poll<T> {
     Ready(T),
     Pending
 }
 ```

 597. Polling is standardized via the `Future` trait:

 ```rust
 trait Future {
     type Output;
     fn poll(&mut self) -> Poll<Self::Output>;
 }
 ```

 types that implement this trait are called `futures` (or *promises* in other langs).
 598. Don't poll futures after they have return a `Poll:Ready`, or they panic.
 If it's safe to do, it's called a `fused future`.